eth-vaw-glaciology/course-101-0250-00/website/software_install.md

 ### Connect to remote desktop
 1. On your local machine (laptop), open **VNCviewer** and paste the address you got prompted at remote desktop creation, i.e., `octopus.unil.ch:<VNC screen>` in the search bar - hit `enter`.
-2. Type in the VNC password your received by email and you should be all set.
+2. Type in the VNC password your received by email and you should be connected.
+3. **Make sure to disable screensaver** when connecting for the first time to the remote desktop.
+You can do so accessing the `Applications` menu in the upper left corner and selecting: `Applications > Settings > Screensaver` and turning it `off`.
-3. You can open a terminal (upper left corner menu) and follow the next steps:
+4. You can open a terminal (`Applications` menu in the upper left corner) and follow the next steps:
     - [Login to `node40`](#login_to_node40) (only during lecture 6 and for exercise 1)
     - [Login to your node](#login_to_your_node) (all other coming classes)